open-contracting/sphinxcontrib-opencontracting/README.rst

    extensions = ['sphinxcontrib.opencontracting']

-If you are viewing this on GitHub or PyPi, open the `full documentation <https://sphinxcontrib-opencontracting.readthedocs.io/>`__ for additional details.
+If you are viewing this on GitHub or PyPI, open the `full documentation <https://sphinxcontrib-opencontracting.readthedocs.io/>`__ for additional details.

 .. |PyPI Version| image:: https://img.shields.io/pypi/v/sphinxcontrib-opencontracting.svg
    :target: https://pypi.org/project/sphinxcontrib-opencontracting/